 Steps on How to Give an IM Injection

 Gather supplies: syringe, alcohol pads, 23-gauge, syringe, 1-inch needle, and 2-inch-by-2-inch gauze pad, and adhesive tape.

 - Use an alcohol pad to prepare the injection site.
 Wait a few seconds until the alcohol is completely dry before proceeding with the injection.

 - Select the best site to administer the intramuscular injection.
 The deltoid muscle is usually the best site to administer the injections, but medications with volumes greater than 2.5 ml should be injected in the gluteus maximus muscle or one of the other muscles mentioned previously.

-- Firmly grasp two to three inches of the injection site and lightly squeeze the area.
-Inject the medication into the injection site as quickly and firmly as possible.
+- Inject the medication into the injection site as quickly and firmly as possible.
+If the patient is very thin or the muscle is very small, you may have to slightly pinch the skin at the injection site (once the needle is inserted release the skin).
 Inject the needle up to the hub using a controlled manner.

-- Perform the injection slow so that the patient does not experience trauma to the tissue.
-The injection speed should be approximately one second per ml for most vaccinations and medications.
+- Inject the medication slowly, so that the patient does not experience trauma to the tissue.
+The injection speed should be approximately 1 mL per 10 seconds for most vaccinations and medications.

 - Remove the needle and engage the safety on the device.